 Chairman's Address to Shareholders

-On behalf of the Board I wish to record our appreciation for the support of our executive management and staff, Joint Venture partners, contractors, local communities, shareholders and stakeholders during a difficult year and look forward to unlocking the key to the sustainable commercialisation of the unconventional hydrocarbon resources within the Cambay project.
-In particular, we are appreciative of the support of our major shareholders who have elected to be generally supportive of the resolutions tabled at this AGM.
+On behalf of the Board I wish to record our appreciation for the support and dedication of our Executive Management, staff, Joint Venture partners, contractors, local communities, shareholders and stakeholders during the year and look forward to the successful restructuring of the Board, capital structure and commercialisation of the Cambay Field.

 In addition, I would like to record mine and the Board’s appreciation for the significant contribution made by Mr Sundeep Bhandari who has decided to retire as a non-executive director from the close of this Annual General Meeting.
 Chairman's Address to Shareholders